 How does this tradition wrestle with scientific and religious questions about the nature of reality, knowledge, and value?
 From the Greeks to the Geeks - this course explores the narrative of "the western tradition."
-Aural, visual, and written material provide the conceptual framework for examining the forces that have shaped the conversation in western societies about what we know, what we don't know, how science and religion relate to each other, and what matters. (sophomore year - spring)
+Aural, visual, and written material provide the conceptual framework for examining the forces that have shaped the conversation in western societies about what we know, what we don't know, how science and religion relate to each other, and what matters. (sophomore year - spring; prerequisites: LAA 121 and LAA 221)